isomerpages/ogp-pioneerpri/_our-curriculum/Mathematics.md

 <tbody>
   <tr>
     <td class="tg-dgl5">Honeybee Programme</td>
-    <td class="tg-ktyi">This programme provides small-group specialised early intervention to students who need additional help with the learning of mathematics.</td>
+    <td class="tg-ktyi" style="text-align:Justify">This programme provides small-group specialised early intervention to students who need additional help with the learning of mathematics.</td>
     <td class="tg-0lax"></td>
   </tr>
   <tr>
     <td class="tg-dgl5">Improving Confidence and Achievement in Numeracy (ICAN)</td>
-    <td class="tg-ktyi">The programme aims to level up the confidence and achievement of students in mathematics by addressing their learning issues in the areas of learning gaps, language, motivation and memory.</td>
+    <td class="tg-ktyi" style="text-align:Justify">The programme aims to level up the confidence and achievement of students in mathematics by addressing their learning issues in the areas of learning gaps, language, motivation and memory.</td>
     <td class="tg-0lax"></td>
   </tr>
   <tr>